 Summer flings are the stuff of romantic comedies and beach reads everywhere.
 Sometimes, a summer fling can be seen as something superficial, done for the sake of taking advantage of someone.
 While this most certainly can be true, it doesn’t have to be.
 After all, there’s nothing wrong with finding love in the summer, especially if you’re open to a relationship blossoming into something more.

-But what if your summer fling has completely flopped before the summer season is even over?
+But what if your summer fling has completely flopped as the summer season draws to an end?
 In no particular order, here are some reasons why that’s okay.

 You two weren’t a good match

 Maybe your summer romance fizzled out because you two weren’t a good match.
 Now you know!
 Remember, the goal of Catholic dating is to get to know people and discern whether or not they would be a good fit in your life as a Catholic man or woman.